-One approach I have found very useful when managing my children’s Apple devices is Apple’s Family Sharing.
-As they say “prevention is better than cure ( an ounce of prevention is worth a pound of cure)” certainly applies here.
+One approach I have found very useful when managing my children's Apple devices is Apple's Family Sharing.
+As they say "prevention is better than cure ( an ounce of prevention is worth a pound of cure)" certainly applies here.
 I get to decide whether my child will be allowed to install Apps from the Apple App Store before he/she is exposed to it.
-Sure, you might get a the common reply “…but Timothy from school has it”.
-(I’ll need a separate post about how to deal with that one 😉 ).

-I decide which Apps my child can install
+Decide which Apps your child can install

 Assuming all the parents have iPhones/iPads/Mac, the parents of the family are both prompted for every purchase the child makes.
 With the Ask to Buy feature the child will be prompted to ask permission for any purchases they wish to make.